-Piaget’s stages of development is a theory about how children learn as they grow up.
-It includes four distinct stages, each with different milestones and skills.
+Piaget’s stages of development describe how children learn as they grow up.
+It has four distinct stages: sensorimotor, preoperational, concrete operational, and formal operational.
+Each stage has different milestones and skills.

 Jean Piaget was a renowned psychologist and cognitive theorist in the 20th century who focused on child development.
 His theories came from observing children and recording their development.